Motu Trails loop

-You’ll find further historic detail on each trail page.
+You’ll find further historic detail on the individual trail guide pages.

 The Motu Trails loop takes in parts of four historic crossings from Opotiki-Gisborne:

 The first crossing was an unformed Maori track, Te Kowhai track, appearing on maps until the mid-1880s.
-Te Kowhai track came down a ridge near the confluence of the Pakihi and Te Waiti streams, and followed the Otara river valley north to Opotiki, as does the road today.
+From near Motu, Te Kowhai track came down a ridge near the confluence of the Pakihi and Te Waiti streams, and followed the Otara river valley north to Opotiki, as does the road today.

 The first formed route from bay-to-bay was the Ormond-Opotiki Road, first linked in 1876/77.
 From Opotiki, this route went along the beach for about 10km, parallel with today's Dunes Trail.
 If you go to Motu and Motu Falls, what’s now Motu Falls Road and the Whinray Scenic Reserve are also the old Ormond-Opotiki road.

 The first true road was the Motu Road.
-The first car went through 1915.
-The present course of the Motu Road is much the same as it was in 1915-1930, so you’re again riding through history.
+The first car went through 1914.
+The present course of the Motu Road is much the same as it was back then, so you’re again riding through history.

 The Pakihi Track was first cut through about 1906.
 This was relatively well-formed by 1914 but, after a storm, in a very poor state by 1918.
 The present course of the Pakihi Track is exactly as it was in the early-1900s.
 Much of the original track benching remains.